JonathanSchaber/Masterarbeit/README.md

 ## Pre-Preprocessing

-Run the following bash commands to prepare the Data Sets for the python scripts:
+Run the following bash commands to prepare the data sets for the python scripts:

 #### SCARE